jmbejara/ftsfr/docs_src/index.md

 - Sampled over the same time periods
 - Formatted in the same way

+We are inspired by the work of the Monash Time Series Data Repository (MTSDR), which provides a collection offreely available datasets for benchmarking  time series forecasting models.
+However, we are motivated by the desire to provide datasets from topics in finance and economics, which are often not freely available (e.g., require a subscription to access).

 ### Our Solution
-FTSFR provides a codebase that automates the extract-transform-load (ETL) process for financial and macroeconomic data from various sources.
-Our standardized approach ensures that researchers can focus on model development rather than data preparation.
+We provide researchers with easy access to a ready-to-use repository of financial and macroeconomic datasets that have been cleaned, formatted, and standardized according to academic best practices.
+Although most of the data in this repository requires a subscription to access, we provide what we think is the next-best thing: a codebase that automates the end-to-end process for assembling various financial and macroeconomic data, from the data pull step to the final cleaning and transformation step.
+Most of our code pulls from the Wharton Research Data Services (WRDS), which is a subscription-based service commonly available at most universities.
+Our quickstart guide provides a short and simple guide to get you started.

 ## Key Features

-### 🔧 **Automated ETL Pipeline**
-- Streamlined data collection from multiple sources
+- 📡 Streamlined data collection from multiple sources (e.g., WRDS, FRED, etc.)
-- Consistent cleaning and formatting procedures
+- 🎯 Academic Standards: Replicates cleaning procedures for each datasetfrom academic literature
-- Reproducible data preparation workflows
+- 🤖 Fully reproducible data preparation workflows

-### 📊 **Comprehensive Coverage**
-Our repository spans multiple financial domains:
+- 📈 Spans multiple financial domains:
-- **Equity Markets**: Returns, portfolios, and characteristics
+    - Equity Markets: Returns, portfolios, and characteristics
-- **Fixed Income**: Treasury, corporate, and sovereign bonds
+    - Fixed Income: Treasury, corporate, and sovereign bonds
-- **Credit Markets**: CDS spreads and bond-CDS basis
+    - Credit Markets: CDS spreads and bond-CDS basis
-- **Derivatives**: Options and futures data
+    - Derivatives: Options and futures data
-- **Foreign Exchange**: Currency portfolios and rates
+    - Foreign Exchange: Currency portfolios and rates
-- **Commodities**: Futures and spot prices
+    - Commodities: Futures and spot prices
-- **Banking**: Call report data and bank-specific metrics
+    - Banking: Call report data and bank-specific metrics

-### 🎯 **Academic Standards**
-- Data cleaning follows established academic literature
-- Consistent with peer-reviewed research methodologies
-- Suitable for academic publication and peer review

-### 📈 **Baseline Benchmarks**
-- Pre-computed performance metrics for baseline forecasting methods
-- Multiple error metrics for comprehensive evaluation
-- Reference points for comparing new forecasting approaches
+## Replications of Studies from Academic Literature

+Each of the cleaned datasets that we provide follow the procedures outlined in a published academic paper.
+We feel that these benchmarks are most useful when they follow the same procedures commonly used in the literature.
+We replicate the procedures outlined in or use the data provided via the following papers:

+ - Barth, Daniel, and R. Jay Kahn.
+"Hedge funds and the Treasury cash-futures disconnect."
+OFR WP (2021): 21-01.
+ - Borri, Nicola, and Adrien Verdelhan.
+"Sovereign risk premia."
+(2011).
+ - Constantinides, George M., Jens Carsten Jackwerth, and Alexi Savov.
+"The puzzle of index option returns."
+Review of Asset Pricing Studies 3, no. 2 (2013): 229-257.
+ - Drechsler, Itamar, Alexi Savov, and Philipp Schnabl.
+"The deposits channel of monetary policy."
+The Quarterly Journal of Economics 132, no. 4 (2017): 1819-1876.
+ - Du, Wenxin, Alexander Tepper, and Adrien Verdelhan.
+"Deviations from covered interest rate parity."
+The Journal of Finance 73, no. 3 (2018): 915-957.
+ - Du, Wenxin, Benjamin Hébert, and Wenhao Li.
+"Intermediary balance sheets and the treasury yield curve."
+Journal of Financial Economics 150, no. 3 (2023): 103722.
+ - Duffie, Darrell.
+"Credit swap valuation."
+Financial Analysts Journal 55, no. 1 (1999): 73-87.
+ - Fama, Eugene F., and Kenneth R. French.
+"Common risk factors in the returns on stocks and bonds."
+Journal of financial economics 33, no. 1 (1993): 3-56.
+ - Fleckenstein, Matthias, Francis A. Longstaff, and Hanno Lustig.
+"The TIPS‐treasury bond puzzle." the Journal of Finance 69, no. 5 (2014): 2151-2197.
+ - Gürkaynak, Refet S., Brian Sack, and Jonathan H. Wright.
+"The TIPS yield curve and inflation compensation."
+American Economic Journal: Macroeconomics 2, no. 1 (2010): 70-92.
+ - Gürkaynak, Refet S., Brian Sack, and Jonathan H. Wright.
+"The US Treasury yield curve: 1961 to the present."
+Journal of monetary Economics 54, no. 8 (2007): 2291-2304.
+ - He, Zhiguo, Bryan Kelly, and Asaf Manela.
+"Intermediary asset pricing: New evidence from many asset classes."
+Journal of Financial Economics 126, no. 1 (2017): 1-35.
+ - J Jermann, Urban.
+"Negative swap spreads and limited arbitrage."
+The Review of Financial Studies 33, no. 1 (2020): 212-238.
+ - Lettau, Martin, Matteo Maggiori, and Michael Weber.
+"Conditional risk premia in currency markets and other asset classes."
+Journal of Financial Economics 114, no. 2 (2014): 197-225.
+ - Menkhoff, Lukas, Lucio Sarno, Maik Schmeling, and Andreas Schrimpf.
+"Carry trades and global foreign exchange volatility."
+The Journal of Finance 67, no. 2 (2012): 681-718.
+ - Nozawa, Yoshio.
+"What drives the cross‐section of credit spreads?: A variance decomposition approach."
+The Journal of Finance 72, no. 5 (2017): 2045-2072.
+ - Palhares, Diogo.
+Cash-flow maturity and risk premia in CDS markets.
+The University of Chicago, 2013.
+ - Ronn, Aimee Gerbarg, and Ehud I. Ronn.
+"The box spread arbitrage conditions: theory, tests, and investment strategies."
+Review of Financial Studies 2, no. 1 (1989): 91-108.
+ - Siriwardane, Emil, Adi Sunderam, and Jonathan L. Wallen.
+Segmented arbitrage.
+No. w30561.
+National Bureau of Economic Research, 2022.
+ - Van Binsbergen, Jules H., William F. Diamond, and Marco Grotteria.
+"Risk-free interest rates."
+Journal of Financial Economics 143, no. 1 (2022): 1-29.
+ - Yang, Fan.
+"Investment shocks and the commodity basis spread."
+Journal of Financial Economics 110, no. 1 (2013): 164-184.

 ## Data Sources